Are you professional house sitters?

 I don't think this particular hoop is hard to jump through.

 Dogs, cats, horses, sheep, fish and more.
-Swimming pools, power systems, solar.
+Swimming pools, power systems, solar and off-grid skills.
 Travel, visas, language barriers.
 Becoming a good house and pet sitter is an ever on-going process of learning and personal improvement.

 So do we have specialized knowledge?
 Yes, I think that get's a tick.